My favourite tools to initiate a Complex Process Improvement Project

 Process Mapping and Insights

 Collaboration with subject matter experts (SMEs) proves essential for understanding current (As-Is) and desired (Should-Be) processes.
-Recording sessions enables later review for precision.
+Recording sessions enables later review for precision — and increasingly, LLM-assisted SOP extraction directly from those recordings.

 Recommended Tools: